jcbendernh/AIFoundryGenie/README.md

   - Enables terminal-based agent interactions for testing and development

 ## Getting Started
-I highly suggest cloning this repo locally and then using Visual Studio Code with the [Azure AI Foundry extension](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/develop/get-started-projects-vs-code) installed for the best development experience.
+I recommend cloning this repo locally and then using Visual Studio Code with the [Azure AI Foundry extension](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/develop/get-started-projects-vs-code) installed for the best development experience.

 Here is some sample code to clone locally.
 ```